 Application for employment will generally be made online or by application forms provided by the city.
 Other materials in lieu of a formal application may be accepted in certain recruitment situations as determined by the City Administrator or designee.

 Supplemental questionnaires may be required in certain situations.
-All candidates must complete and submit the required application materials by the posted deadline in order to be considered for the position.
+All candidates must complete and submit the required application materials by the posted deadline to be considered for the position.

 The deadline for application may be extended by the City Administrator.
 Unsolicited applications will not be kept on file.
 Position vacancies may be filled on an "acting" basis as needed.
 The City Council will approve all acting appointments.
-Pay rate adjustments, if any, will be determined by the City Council.
+Pay rate adjustments, if any, will be negotiated by the City Administrator or hiring supervisor, with final approval by City Council.